What disk types are available in Azure?

 For standard SSDs, each I/O operation less than or equal to 256 KiB of throughput is considered a single I/O operation.
 I/O operations larger than 256 KiB of throughput are considered multiple I/Os of size 256 KiB.
 These transactions have a billing impact.

 Azure standard HDDs deliver reliable, low-cost disk support for VMs running latency-insensitive workloads.
 With standard storage, the data is stored on hard disk drives (HDDs).
 Latency, IOPS and Throughput of Standard HDD disks may vary more widely as compared to SSD-based disks.
+Standard HDD Disks are designed to deliver write latencies under 10ms and read latencies under 20ms for most IO operations, however the actual performance may vary depending on the IO size and workload pattern.
 When working with VMs, you can use standard HDD disks for dev/test scenarios and less critical workloads.
 Standard HDDs are available in all Azure regions and can be used with all Azure VMs.

 |Standard Disk Type||S4||S6||S10||S15||S20||S30||S40||S50||S60||S70||S80|